EricLew03/Soccer-League-Manager/README.md

 - You can save the state of my application by pressing the save button
 - You can reload the state of my application by pressing the load button.

+## Phase 4: Task 2
+The User loaded the saved league

+Team2 was added to the league

+Team3 was added to the league

+Team1 was added to the league

+Team4 was added to the league

+The User loaded the saved match records

+new match between Team1 and Team2 was added

+new match between Team3 and Team4 was added

+Team5 was added to the league

+Team6 was added to the league

+The User looked at the match records for Team2

+new match between Team5 and Team6 was added

+The User looked at the match records

+The User looked at the match records for Team5

+The User looked at the league standing

+The User saved the current league

+The User saved the current match records

 ## Reference
 Used code from Teller application to develop my UI https://github.students.cs.ubc.ca/CPSC210/TellerApp